lgaudencio/brain-tumor-detection/README.md

 * As a client, I want to display an image montage for MRI scans that are healthy and that have the presence of a tumour, so that I can visually differentiate the MRI scans.

+To implement the User Stories in this business requirement, the following was done:

+* Use the Data Visualisation Jupyter Notebook.

+* Have an easy-to-navigate menu on the left-hand side of the Streamlit dashboard.

+* On the MRI Scan Visualiser page on Streamlit, there will be checkboxes to observe the following:

+    * The mean and standard deviation images for both healthy and tumour MRI scans.

+    * Difference between an average healthy MRI scan and average tumour MRI scan.

+    * Image montage for either healthy or tumour MRI scans.

 **Business Requirement 2: Classification**

 “The client is interested in having a reliable and functional ML model to predict if an MRI scan of a brain has the absence or presence of a tumour.”